Washington Absentee Ballot Guide

 - Recommended: If you have a Washington State driver's license, or a Washington State Identification card, you may register to vote online.

-- Use our Voter Registration Widget.
+- Use our Voter Registration Tool.
 Enter your information, print and sign the completed form, and mail it to the address printed on the form.

 - Use the Washington Voter Registration Form.
 Mail your completed forms to your County Auditor.